Community Outreach Fellows Program

 George is interested in all things food and sports.
 He loves spending time with his family and friends and spending time outside.

-George is assigned to Montello Book Buddies, where Bates students read one-on-one with elementary school children twice a week.
+George leads the Book Buddies programs, where Bates students read one-on-one with elementary school children twice a week.

 Hometown: Arlington, Massachusetts